ramkumarpj/project-four/README.md

 ## Data Model Optimization

 As we analyzed the approach we took to find the best way to predict a recession, we found that using multiple ways to optimize the MLM was to try different approaches after discussing which model would work the best.
 We created our code using Python and used multiple machine learning models to see the results.
 To test the accuracy of the model we used MSE.
 Linear regression did give us a suitable result but we had to find different methods to train our model and show that it was working correctly in each dataframe.
 SVR would give a similar result that was slightly more accurate according to our test.
 The team had to find ways work with the code to transform the data to be usable for a Time Series analysis.
 Using the data from our source, we obtained data points for each month and year.
 In each analysis, we created visualizations in order to create an easier understanding of our results.

+After researching the Federal Reserve data and future predictions, we came to the conclusion that the Logistic Regression Model to be the most accurate way to determine an upcoming recssion.
+Our target variable is future recession within 6-24 months.

 ## Conclusion